 The answer to this depends on whether you lease or purchase your system.
 If you lease, insurance is included.
 If you purchase, you just need to add the system to your homeowner’s insurance policy.
 Typically, any increase in premium is put in place to cover the replacement cost because you’ve increased the value of the home, rather than the system being viewed as any sort of liability.

-Once again, this depends on whether you lease or purchase.
+This depends on whether you lease or purchase.
 When you lease, all service issues are taken care of for the 20 year term of the lease.

 If you purchase a solar electric system, the federal government will give you a 26% tax credit on the total paid which can be taken in one year or spread out over five years.
 Check with your accountant for tax specifics.